-AASB 138.118 (a) AASB 138.118 (b)

-All intangible assets, including internally developed software, are accounted for using the cost model whereby capitalised costs are amortised on a straight-line basis over their estimated useful lives, as these assets are considered finite.
+AASB 138.118 (a) AASB 138.118 (a) AASB 138.118 (b) All intangible assets, including internally developed software, are accounted for using the cost model whereby capitalised costs are amortised on a straight-line basis over their estimated useful lives, as these assets are considered finite.
 Residual values and useful lives are reviewed at each reporting date.
-In addition, they are subject to impairment testing as described in note 3.14.
+In addition, they are subject to impairment testing as described in Note 3.14.
 The following useful lives are applied: